juicyllama/llana/README.md

 - [ ] containerize and publish to docker

-- [ ] use on first external client project

 - [ ] move remaining items to github issues

+        - [ ] TODO: use on first external client project (no needed in github - Ampli)

+- [ ] bulk endpoints (create, update, upsert, delete)

+- [ ] add UUID or something to track each request and include in any response / error for better logging / debugging

 - [ ] add column exclusions (global and by table, e.g. deleted_at, password)